Fastest or Significant: A Systematic Framework for Validating Global Minimum Variability Timescale Measurements of Gamma-ray Bursts: Discussion and Conclusion

 The necessity for this curve is driven by our primary finding: the reliability of an MVT measurement depends jointly on its value and on $\mathrm{SNR}_{\mathrm{MVT}}$.
 Faster intrinsic variability requires proportionally higher signal–to–noise to be resolved.
 This dependency explains the behavior we observed in multi–component light curves, where a faint rapid feature can be overshadowed by a brighter, slower one, yielding an apparently intermediate MVT even when faster variability is present.
 Taken together, our simulations imply two practical conclusions: (1) the Haar estimator returns the timescale of the most statistically dominant structure, which is not always the fastest intrinsic feature; and (2) in typical observational regimes, many reported MVT values may be upper limits rather than direct measurements, and therefore should be tested against the MVT Validation Curve to determine whether they satisfy the required $\mathrm{SNR}_{\mathrm{MVT}}$ threshold for a robust detection.

+By establishing the MVT Validation Curve using instrument-agnostic analytic templates, we define a fundamental statistical baseline for the Haar-wavelet estimator.
+While instrumental smearing and energy-dependent variability transform the ``Source MVT'' into the ``Measured MVT,'' these factors primarily manifest as signal intensity modulations.
+Because the reconstruction of the intrinsic Source MVT from observed data constitutes an ill-posed inversion problem, analogous to the forward-folding requirement in spectral analysis, we treat these instrumental signatures as inherent properties of the Measured MVT.
+Thus, the MVT Validation Curve presented here serves as a robust first-generation, empirically calibrated result.
+We acknowledge that the precise mapping between measured and source timescales may depend on specific instrumental and spectral details; these nuances will be a primary focus of future instrument-specific catalogs and cross-instrument MVT comparative studies.

 We then applied this framework to a sample of real \textit{Fermi}–GBM observations to demonstrate its practical utility.
 Our analysis confirmed a robust measurement in a bright event such as GRB~250919A, and enabled a re–classification of several previously ambiguous cases.
 For example, the short timescale reported for GRB~230307A is shown to be an upper limit due to its transitional $\mathrm{SNR}_{\mathrm{MVT}}$, while the faint signal in the landmark event GRB~170817A is classified as a noise–dominated regime and therefore reported as an upper limit.
-The physical implications of these re–classifications are significant: given the relation $R \approx 2\,c\,\Gamma^2\,t_{\mathrm{MVT}}$, the fact that many reported MVT values are likely upper limits implies that the inferred sizes of the corresponding emission regions may be systematically overestimated.

-It is important to acknowledge the limitations of this work.
-A key caveat is that our $\mathrm{SNR}_{\mathrm{MVT}}$ is a global metric, calculated over the entire signal.
-It is therefore possible for a light curve to have a high overall $\mathrm{SNR}_{\mathrm{MVT}}$ driven by a bright, slowly varying component, while a faint but rapid feature elsewhere may have a low local SNR and remain undetected.
-This directly motivates the next logical step in this line of research.
-A time–resolved MVT analysis, in which the MVT is evaluated in sliding temporal windows, may allow local SNR to be tracked as a function of time and could test whether faint, fast substructures are missed when using a single global interval.

-In addition, the MVT Validation Curve is calibrated using three families of isolated analytic pulse shapes.
-These were chosen because they span a wide range of temporal morphologies, and the MVT recovered by the Haar approach is not tied to any specific pulse parameter but reflects the shortest statistically significant structure in the light curve.
-The MVT–$\mathrm{SNR}_{\mathrm{MVT}}$ plane therefore provides a natural space in which to express the reliability boundary.
-Nevertheless, the present calibration should be regarded as a first–order empirical result rather than a fully general solution; future refinements that incorporate a larger diversity of templates or data–driven pulse library may sharpen the exact location of the boundary.